jerinka/docker_compose_demos/README.md

 # docker_compose_demos

+Example of:

-Example of communication between services in two docker compose
+Communication between two docker compose networks

+Use of different redis port than default: 6379

+Use of different redis service name than usual: redis

 ## Bringup redis via one compose
 ```cd service2```\